tmeasday/edifice-forms/README.md

-Unobtrusive JS Form Extensions for Rails 3
+Unobtrusive Javascript Form Extensions for Rails 3
 ==========================================

-edifice-forms is part of the [edifice project](https://github.com/tmeasday/edifice) which improves your experience with forms inside rails.
+edifice-forms the part of the [edifice project](https://github.com/tmeasday/edifice) which improves your experience with forms inside rails.

+Note that it does not depend on edifice, although it complements it well.

 Extending remote forms to handle errors
 ---------------------------------------